B-UMMI/chewBBACA/README.md

 One fasta file per gene in the `-o`directory that is created.
 The fasta file names are the given according the FASTA annotation for each coding sequence.

+*Optional:*

+Information about each locus is almost non existant at this point, the only information directly given by the schema creation is where are located each identified protein on the genome (proteinID_Genome.tsv file).
+A function was added to fetch information on each locus based on the [uniprot SPARQL endpoint](http://sparql.uniprot.org/sparql).

+`chewBBACA.py UniprotFinder -i schema_seed/ -t proteinID_Genome.tsv --cpu 4`

+**Parameters**

+`-i` Folder containing the reference genes of the schema.

+`-t` proteinID_Genome.tsv output from the schema creation

+`--cpu` Number of cpus to use

+**Outputs:**

+A tsv file with the information of each fasta (new_protids.tsv), location on the genome, a name for which the protein sequence was submitted on uniprot and a link to that identified protein.

 ----------